 Stanley Lewis Morgan, Leading Stoker, D/K65937, Royal Navy.
 Stanley was the son of William and Elizabeth Morgan, of Union Cottage, Narberth.
 He married Dorothy Sarah Thomas, of Marros in 1929.
 Stanley was a pre-war regular in the Royal Navy, serving aboard H.M.S.
 Exeter, a York Class Heavy Cruiser, which formed part of the South American Division during WW2, taking part in the Battle of the River Plate.
 During the Battle, she lost 61 crew killed, and a further 23 wounded.
 After withdrawing to Port Stanley for temporary repairs, Exeter made for Devonport, where she was refitted.
 She returned to service in 1941, taking part in the Bismark episode before being posted to the ABDACOM Naval force in the Pacific, due to Japans entry into the war.
 The brief of ABDACOM was to protect the Dutch East Indies (now Indonesia), and it was here on 27 February 1942 that the Exeter took part in the Battle of the Java Sea, where she suffered a direct hit in the boiler room.
 Whilst attempting to withdraw to Surabaya, the Exeter was attacked again, finally being sunk by a torpedo on 1 March 1942.
 Stanley died on 27 February 1942, aged 35, and is buried at Jakarta War Cemetery, in Grave 5.K.5.
 It is unknown whether he died of wounds suffered during the initial battle, or was already in Jakarta, suffering from illness.

 James Edward O’Brien, Sapper, 4208432, Royal Engineers.
-Jimmy, as he was known, was the son of Patrick and Fanny O’Brien, of Delphin, Cyffig.
-He served as Sapper in 1024 Docks Operating Company, Royal Engineers.
+James, or Jimmy as he was known, was born in 1922, the son of Patrick O’Brien and Fanny O’Brien (nee Giles), of Delphin, Cyffig.
+He served in the 1024 Docks Operating Company, Royal Engineers.
 The men of the Company consisted of the various trades required to operate a dockyard, crane drivers, forklift drivers, engine drivers and so on.
-Jimmy was possibly an engine driver with the GWR, which led to his being called up into the Royal Engineers, and he served with them in North Africa, but sadly died in Tunisia on 4 August 1943, aged 20.
-He is remembered on the Medjez-el-Bab Memorial, 60 km west of Tunis.
+Jimmy was possibly an engine driver with the GWR, which led to his being called up into the Royal Engineers, and he served with them in North Africa, but was posted as missing, believed killed, in Tunisia on 4 August 1943.
+No trace of the 20-year-old was ever found, so he is commemorated on the Medjez-el-Bab Memorial, 60 km west of Tunis.
 Jimmy is commemorated on both the Red Roses and the Whitland War Memorials.

-Wynford Robert John Phillips, Private, 272171, Royal Army Service Corps.
-Wynford was the son of Richard and Hannah Phillips, of Eglwys Cymmin.
-He served during WW2 with the Royal Army Service Corps.
-Not much is known of him at present, but he died in the Cardiff area on 22 July 1942, aged 51, and is buried at Eglwyscummin Churchyard.
+John Robert Wynford Phillips, Private, 272171, Royal Army Service Corps.
+John was born on 3 July 1911, the son of Richard Phillips and Hannah Phillips (nee Sharp), of Three Gates, Eglwys Cymmin.
+He enlisted into the army soon after the outbreak of war and served as a driver with the Royal Army Service Corps.
+Not much else is known of him, but he died at the Emergency Hospital, Cardiff on 22 July 1942.
+The remains of the 31-year-old were conveyed back home, and he was buried in Eglwyscummin Churchyard four days later.